apache/pulsar/site/docs/latest/getting-started/ConceptsAndArchitecture.md

 Reader reader = pulsarClient.createReader(topic, id, new ReaderConfiguration());
 ```

-## Compaction
+## Topic compaction

-Pulsar was built with highly scalable [persistent storage](#persistent-storage) of message data in mind.
+Pulsar was built with highly scalable [persistent storage](#persistent-storage) of message data as a primary objective.
 Pulsar {% popover topics %} enable you to persistently store as many unacknowledged messages as you need while preserving message ordering.
-Many messaging use cases, however, don't require
+By default, Pulsar stores *all* unacknowledged/unprocessed messages produced on a topic.
+Accumulating many unacknowledged messages on a topic is necessary for many Pulsar use cases but it can also be very time intensive for Pulsar {% popover consumers %} to "rewind" through the entire log of messages.

+For some use cases, however, consumers don't need a complete "image" of the topic log.
+They may only need a few values to construct a more "shallow" image of the log, perhaps even just the most recent value.
+For these kinds of use cases Pulsar offers **topic compaction**.
+When you run compaction on a topic, Pulsar goes through a topic's backlog and removes messages that are *obscured* by later messages, i.e. messages

+{% include admonition.html type="info" title="Topic compaction example: the stock ticker"
+   content='An example use case for a compacted Pulsar topic would be a stock ticker topic.
+On a stock ticker topic, each message bears a timestamped value for stocks (with the message key holding the stock symbol, e.g. `AAPL` or `GOOG`.' %}

 {% include admonition.html type="success" content="For a more practical guide to topic compaction, see the [Topic compaction cookbook](../../cookbooks/compaction)." %}

-* Large message logs can take a long time to retrieve (a long history may be needed to construct an "image" of the log); that may include reading a lot of useless messages
 * Compaction is the process of going through a topic's backlog and removing messages that would be obscured by a later message (useless here means a message with the same key)
 * Only applies to persistent topics, i.e. `persistent://...`
 * Command-line interface (`pulsar-admin topics compact`)